Suzanne

 Software stack

-The prototype runs as a Blender add-on for Blender 5.0.0+ [3], using Python within Blender’s runtime and standard libraries for process and HTTP orchestration.
+The prototype runs as a Blender add-on for Blender 5.0.0+ [6], using Python within Blender’s runtime and Blender’s bpy API for registration, layout, operators, and persistent properties.
+Standard Python libraries handle process management, filesystem interaction, JSON storage, and HTTP orchestration.
+The evaluated implementation consists of one sidebar panel, multiple Blender operators, one add-on preferences class, and a set of helper utilities for prompt formatting, local storage, and API transport.
 External tooling dependencies are intentionally minimal:

 ffmpeg(Linux/Windows) for microphone capture.- bundled